Avoiding the Retirement Tax Trap

 • Personal Allowance: £12,570 p.a. per person

 • Protect it!
-When adjusted gross income exceeds £100k, the Personal Allowance is tapered by £1 for every £2; until it reaches £0 at £125,140 – an effective 62% marginal band when national insurance is factored in on top.
+When total income exceeds £100k, the Personal Allowance is tapered by £1 for every £2; until it reaches £0 at £125,140 – an effective 62% marginal band when national insurance is factored in on top.
 Use pension contributions and other forms of salary sacrifice to avoid this cliff.

 • In retirement, use phased withdrawals to keep income-taxable drawdown below £100k each year.